whoan/docker-build-with-cache-action/readme.md

 By default, it pushes the image with all the stages to a registry (needs username and password), but you can disable this feature by setting `push_image_and_stages` to `false`.

-Built-in support for Docker Hub, AWS ECR, GitHub's registry, and Google Cloud.
+Built-in support for the most known registries: Docker Hub, AWS ECR, GitHub's registry, and Google Cloud.

-> **IMPORTANT!** To use built-in support to AWS ECR, you need to use v5 (see example below)

 ## Inputs